 Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made chemicals.
-PFAS have been used in a variety of industrial and consumer products around the globe, including in the U.S., for decades.
-Due to their widespread use and environmental persistence, most people in the United States have been exposed to certain PFAS.
+PFAS have been used in a variety of industries and consumer products around the globe, including in the U.S., since the 1940s.
 PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, paper packaging for food, and cookware.
-They are also contained in some foams (aqueous film- forming foam or AFFF) used for fighting petroleum fires.
+They are also contained in some foams such as aqueous film-forming foam, or AFFF, used for fighting petroleum fires at airfields and in industrial fire suppression processes.
+PFAS compounds are persistent in the environment and some are persistent in the human body - meaning they do not break down and they can accumulate over time.

-Is there a federal or Spangdahlem AB regulation for PFAS in drinking water?
+Is there a regulation for PFAS in drinking water?

-There is currently no federal drinking water standard for any PFAS compounds.
-In May 2016, the U.S. EPA established a lifetime drinking water health advisory (HA) level at 70 parts per trillion (ppt) for individual or combined concentrations of perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
-Both chemicals are types of PFAS.
+In May 2016, the Environmental Protection Agency (EPA) established a lifetime health advisory (LHA) level at 70 parts per trillion (ppt) for individual or combined concentrations of perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+Both compounds are types of PFAS.
+On 10 April 2024, the EPA published new drinking water standards for certain PFAS under the Safe Drinking Water Act (SDWA).
+The USAF is reviewing the EPA's new rule now and will incorporate these standards into future sampling and analysis efforts.